-Depositions shall be filed with the Commission and be made a part of the record.
+Depositions of other parties and witnesses shall not be filed with the Commission or be made a part of the record, except upon motion of a party for good cause shown or as ordered by the Commission.

-H. Interrogatories to Parties.
-After a claim or application has been filed, interrogatories limited to contested issues may be served by one party on another party, more than 21 days before hearing without prior Commission approval.
+H. Interrogatories and Requests for Production of Documents to Parties. - After a claim or application has been filed, or an award entered, interrogatories and requests for production of documents limited to contested issues may be served by one party on another party, more than twenty-one (21) days before hearing without prior Commission approval, or at any time upon motion to the Commission for good cause shown.

-Answers under oath to each interrogatory are to be filed within 21 days after service.
+Answers under oath to each interrogatory and responses to document request are to be served within twenty-one (21) days after service, unless otherwise agreed by the parties.
 Objections must be included with answers.
-If there is objection to an interrogatory and the party serving the interrogatory moves the Commission for relief, the hearing officer shall enter an order resolving the issue, after giving the parties an opportunity to state their positions in writing.
+If the party serving the interrogatories and/or requests for production of documents agrees to extend the period within which to file answers under oath, the filing of objections is likewise extended until the new date the answers are due.
+If there is objection to an interrogatory or document request and the party serving the interrogatory or document request moves the Commission for relief, a Deputy Commissioner shall enter an order resolving the issue, after giving the parties an opportunity to state their positions in writing.

-No party shall serve upon any other party, at one time or cumulatively, more than 15 interrogatories, including all parts and subparts, without leave of the Commission for good cause shown.
+No party shall serve upon any other party, at one time or cumulatively, more than twenty (20) interrogatories, and thirty (30) requests for production of documents, including all parts and subparts, without leave of the Commission for good cause shown.
 Leave shall be timely requested in writing.
 Relevant interrogatories should be served promptly upon commencement of a contested claim.